thomas-maurice/ansible-role-gitea/README.md

 * `gitea_oauth2_jwt_secret`: JWT secret

 ## Contributing
-Do not hesitate to make me a pull request, and when in doubt you can reach me on Twitter [@thomas_maurice](https://twitter.com/thomas_maurice).
+Don't hesitate to create a pull request, and when in doubt you can reach me on Twitter [@thomas_maurice](https://twitter.com/thomas_maurice).

-I also would be happy to fix the issues that would be opened, or even better, review your pull requests :)
+I'm happy to fix any issue that's been opened, or even better, review your pull requests :)

 ## Testing
-Testing uses [molecule](https://molecule.readthedocs.io/en/stable-1.22/usage.html), to start the tests, install the dependencies, I would recommend you use a virtual env for that but who am I to tell you what to do.
+Testing uses [molecule](https://molecule.readthedocs.io/en/stable-1.22/usage.html).
+To start the tests, install the dependencies first.
+I would recommend you use [a virtual env](https://virtualenv.pypa.io/en/latest/) for that but who am I to tell you what to do.

 ```
 pip install pew # install pew to manage the venvs